math-almeida/math-almeida/README.md

 I'm majoring in Computer Science at Anhembi Morumbi.

-I've been working as backend developer since 2018 and currently I'm Backend Engineer at Pier Seguradora.
+I've been working as backend developer since 2018 and currently I'm Backend Engineer at GetNinjas.

 I am a self-taught developer passionate about technology and cybersecurity.
 I love agile methodologies, the GNU project, watch movies with my family and solving magic cubes.